lyonenergyfutures/lyonenergyfutures-website/content/blog/triggernometry-climate-activism-is-religion.md

 Throughout the interview, hosts Konstantin and Francis note how reassuring they find Marian’s account of our energy supply problem.
 Which is exactly the purpose for which neoclassical economic theory was invented.
 The theory  that Nobel prize winning economists note is _"unable to advance in any perceptible way a systematic understanding of the operation of a real economic system"_.

-We should know the relationship between energy and economy and finance systems, the effects that changes in the energy system produce in the economy and finance systems, and the limitations that the economic and finance system place on our ability to secure energy.
+We should know the relationship between energy and real economic and finance systems, the effects that changes in the energy system produce in real economic and finance systems, and the limitations that real economic and finance system place on our ability to secure energy.

 We should be capable of basic reasoning processes, for example that something that depends on something else for producing things can't produce the thing that it depends on.

 We should know the difference, thermodynamically, between a rocket engine and a summer breeze.
-We should understand intuitively why adding up lots and lots of wind turbines no more reproduces a coal fire power station than adding up lots and lots of ski lift queues reproduces a black run.
+And we should understand intuitively why adding up lots and lots of wind turbines no more reproduces a coal fire power station than adding up lots and lots of ski lift queues reproduces a Black run.

 Energy should be taught in schools, alongside reading, writing, and arithmetic.